routingblog/arbitration/content/docs/problems.md

 - We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms. [^galanterhaves3] The little empirical data we have consistently shows an anti-employee bias.
 Basic questions such as the typical characteristics and outcomes of cases in employment arbitration remain to be definitively answered. [^colvinempirical1]

 - Where the employee was self-represented the employee win rate was substantially smaller versus cases where the employee was represented by counsel.
 Award amounts are also smaller. [^colvinempirical7] This counters the argument that arbitration may reduce the need for attorneys.

+- The author of the FAA said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute" [^newarb8]

 # Historical Information